The Ultimate Guide TO Hosting A same-sex Wedding

 - Black Forest in Colorado Springs, CO - If tall trees, wide-open skies, and breathtaking mountain views are your style - look no further than Black Forest.
 This gay-friendly wedding venue features an onsite chapel, stunning ballroom, and an outdoor ceremony site complete with a stunning natural backdrop.

 - Sterling Hotel in Sacramento, CA - What’s not to love about this vintage hotel located in the heart of Downtown Sacramento?
 Filled with historical touches and surrounded by the city’s most spectacular photography spots, this inclusive venue is a picture-perfect backdrop for your wedding ceremony.

-- The Orchard in Menifee, CA - You’ll be dancing the night away under the stars at this outdoor-only wedding venue located in the hear of the Temecula Valley Wine Country.
-Featuring breathtaking gardens, a serene pond, and an over-sized wooden gazebo, this fairytale wedding venue is the perfect location for your outdoor nuptials.
+- The Orchard in Menifee, CA - You’ll be dancing the night away under the stars at this outdoor-only wedding venue located in the heart of the Temecula Valley Wine Country.
+Featuring breathtaking gardens, a serene pond, and an oversized wooden gazebo, this fairytale wedding venue is the perfect location for your outdoor nuptials.

 - Boulder Creek in Boulder, CO - Located along a wooded stream in the foothills of the Rocky Mountain, this LGBTQ-friendly wedding venue is surrounded by natural splendor.
 Exchange vows at one of the various outdoor ceremony sites, then head indoors for an evening of dancing and festivities.

 - The Retreat in Corona, CA - This Inland Empire inclusive wedding venue is an absolute stunner with its outdoor fireplaces, fountain-lined courtyards, and wild poppy fields.
 This Tuscan-style villa hosts various indoor and outdoor locations for your wedding reception and ceremony.